-Total Margin and 3-Yr Aggregated Total Margin Exceeds Standard The school has met standard for 3 or more consecutive years.
+Total Margin and 3-Yr Aggregated Total Margin Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
 Meets Standard Aggregated 3-year Total Margin is positive and the most recent year Total Margin is positive OR Aggregated 3-Year Total Margin is greater than -1.5 percent, the trend is positive for the last two years, and the most recent year Total Margin is positive.
 Note: For schools in their first or second year of operation, the cumulative Total Margin must be positive.
 Approaches Standard Aggregated 3-Year Total Margin is greater than -1.5 percent, but trend does not "Meet Standard".
-Does Not Meet Standard Aggregated 3-Year Total Margin is less than or equal to -1.5 percent OR the most recent year Total Margin is less than -10 percent.
+Does Not Meet Standard Aggregated 3-Year Total Margin is less than or equal to -1.5 percent OR The most recent year Total Margin is less than -10 percent.